lucasrla/remarkable-utils/README.md

 ## SSH setup

-1. Connect your reMarkable table to your computer via a USB-C cable
+1. Make sure your reMarkable tablet is connected to the Wi-Fi

 2. On your reMarkable tablet, go to `Menu > Settings > Help > About`, then tap on `Copyrights and licenses`.
 In `General information`, right after the section titled "GPLv3 Compliance", there will be the username (`root`), password and IP addresses needed for `SSH`.